renet/song-shine/README.md

 - Song presentation (verse by verse full-screen display)
 - Background management for storing pictures and videos to use during the song presentation
 - Settings dialog (speed, transitions, etc.)
+- Unique design

 ## Installation

-<span style="color: red">Not possible, yet!
-Download manually and follow steps under "Usage".</span>
+Not possible, yet!
+Download and install manually and follow steps under "Usage".

 Use the [Node.js package manager](https://nodejs.org/) to install Song Shine: